1Majdoleen/Smart-Child-Car-Seat-Temperature-Monitoring-System/README.md

 ## Project Idea

-The idea for this project came while looking for a real-world problem that could be addressed using IoT technologies.
+The idea for this project came while looking for a real-world problem that could be addressed using embedded systems and hardware prototypes⁠.

 I was reminded of a concern raised by a family member about temperature around child seats in cars, particularly in rear seats where airflow may not reach the child as effectively as it does the front seats.